zachlatta/zachlatta.com/README.md

 To do:

+- [ ] Image support in notes
+- [ ] Tree view of files
+- [ ] Actually start using the site and see how it feels!

-- [ ] Sort list of posts by edit time
+- [x] Sort list of posts by edit time
-- [ ] Show publish time of post
+- [x] Show publish time of post
-- [ ] Show most recent edit time of post
+- [x] Show most recent edit time of post
-- [ ] Make sure it works for posts in subfolders, and sub-sub(and sub-sub-sub...) folders
+- [x] Make sure it works for posts in subfolders, and sub-sub(and sub-sub-sub...) folders

 ## Caching